fusioncharts/dev_centre_docs/getting-started/react/configure-your-chart-using-react.md

 8. Create a component to include `react-fusioncharts` component.

-9. Write a **Math.random()** function to generate random number.
-You can also update the chart data using any other data.
+9. Call the **renderComplete()** function by FC-React component to return the rendered chart.

-10. Write a handler to update chart button.
+10. Write a handler to change the background (color) of the button.

-11. Add `updateData()` function to randomly update the value of the chart.
+11. Write a handler to change the caption alignment of the button.

+12. Write a handler for the Reset button.

-12. Add the `render()` function to create a `button` tag.
+13. Add the `render()` function to create a buttons.

-13. Create the `DOM` element and pass the `react-fusioncharts` component directly to the **ReactDOM.render()** method.
+14. Create the `DOM` element and pass the `react-fusioncharts` component directly to the **ReactDOM.render()** method.

 The full code of the above sample is given below:

 ```
+//Including react
-import React, {Component} from 'react';
+import React, { Component } from 'react';

+//Including the react-fusioncharts component
 import ReactDOM from 'react-dom';

+//Including the fusioncharts library
 import FusionCharts from 'fusioncharts/core';

+//Including the chart type
 import Column2D from 'fusioncharts/viz/column2d';

-import ReactFC from 'react-fusioncharts';
+//Including the theme as fusion
-import FusionTheme from 'fusioncharts/themes/es/fusioncharts.theme.fusion';
+import FusionTheme from 'fusioncharts/themes/fusioncharts.theme.fusion';

+//Adding the chart as dependency to the core fusioncharts
 ReactFC.fcRoot(FusionCharts, Column2D, FusionTheme);

+//Creating the JSON object to store the chart configurations

 const chartConfigs = {
-    type: 'column2d',
-    width: 700,
-    height: 400,
+    type: 'column2d',// The chart type
+    width: '700', // Width of the chart
+    height: '400', // Height of the chart
-    dataFormat: 'json',
+    dataFormat: 'json', // Data type
     dataSource: {
     // Chart Configuration
         "chart": {